bloomsource/dns_update/README.md

-you should add ns type record, home.abc.com, set value is ns.abc.com(this must be domain, not a ip address), and you deploy this dns server program in in ns.abc.com. after you compile this program , two program generated, call dns and dsn_update, dns is dns server , and dsn_update is update client.
+you should add ns type record, home.abc.com, set value is ns.abc.com(this must be domain, not a ip address), and you deploy this dns server program in in ns.abc.com. after you compile this program , two program generated, call dns and dsn_update, dns is dns server , and dsn_update is update client. it currently support ipv4 only.

 # config